File and Folder Properties

 The Properties dialog lets you view and edit the properties associated with a selected file, folder, or project.
 You can view the references to and from a file, modify security settings, and roll back to a previous version in the revision history.

-Launching the Properties Dialog
+Launch the Properties Dialog

 Properties You Can View and Edit